sujaldev/skylon-legacy/readme.md

 - Paint

 ## PLANS
-Currently creating tokenizers for both HTML and CSS.\
+Done creating tokenizers for both HTML and CSS.

-Once done with those, will move on to tree construction stage.\
+Tree construction stage for CSS is partially completed, working on html.

-Primary goal is to create a working demo first, so will skip\
-python scripts stage for right now will come back to it later.\
+Primary goal is to create a working demo first, so will skip python scripts stage for right now will come back to it later.

-Render tree construction.\
+Render tree construction.

-Layout calculate.\
+Layout calculate.

 Paint (Only basic tags and style rules supported at first)

 #### NOTE: This is a school project.